 Can I save on electricity without investing into solar?

 10. Use timers to start and turn off electric appliances to match high solar power generation times.Following the energy saving tips above will assist you and your family to reduce your electricity bills.
-Add a solar power system to your home or business and you can further reduce your electricity bills.
+Adding a solar system to your home or business will help you to further reduce your electricity bills.
 Find out more about solar by contacting an authorised LG installation partner.